Loading...

 Obligation of the employer to declare the income paid during the year under employment contracts

 According to the provision of Art.
 73, para.
-6 of the Personal Income Tax Act, all employers are obliged to prepare a reference form for the taxable income paid during the year under labor legal relations and for the tax and compulsory social security contributions withheld during the year.
-The reference shall also include the information related to the determination of the annual tax base and the annual tax for the persons to whom as of December 31 of the tax year the employer is the employer under the main employment relationship.
+6 of the Personal Income Tax Act, all employers are obliged to prepare a reference form for the taxable income paid during the year under employment relations and for the tax and compulsory social security contributions withheld during the year.
+The reference shall also include the information related to the determination of the annual tax base and the annual tax for the persons to whom as of December 31 of the tax year the employer is such under the main employment relationship.

 The reference form is submitted to the NRA by February 28 of the following year only electronically with QES.